 That's not the case with traffic across IP networks.
 If one connection should fail, data can travel across an alternate route.
 This works for individual networks and the Internet as a whole.
 For instance, even if a packet doesn't make it to the destination, the machine receiving the data can determine which packet is missing by referencing the other packets.
 It can send a message to the machine sending the data to send it again, creating redundancy.
 This all happens in the span of just a few milliseconds.

 If you're interested in switching to an IP convergence system, do some research first.
 Many companies provide installation services.
 While an IP system is relatively easy to maintain, it does require an up-front investment to put the system in place.
 You'll need to outfit your organization with the proper servers, handsets, video conferencing equipment and wiring to take full advantage of the system's capabilities.

-Learn more about IP convergence and related topics from the links on the next page.
+Learn more about IP convergence and related topics from the links below.

 - Best Prices Computers.
 "Articles and Glossary: IP Convergence."
 (March 1, 2010) http://www.bestpricecomputers.co.uk/glossary/ip-convergence.htm

 - Encyclopedia Britannica.
 "Computers and Information Systems."
 Britannica Book of the Year.
 1996.
 (March 1, 2010) http://www.library.eb.com/eb/article-9112456

 - IP Convergence.
 "Welcome to IP Convergence."
 (March 1, 2010) http://www.virtual-ipconvergence.com/